Laparoscopic Cholecystectomy in Children

 Your child may need the following:

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If your child takes blood thinner medicine, always ask if NSAIDs are safe for him or her.
 Always read the medicine label and follow directions.
-Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.
+Do not give these medicines to children younger than 6 months without direction from a healthcare provider.

 Have your child take deep breaths and cough as directed: